sonata-project/SonataBlockBundle/Resources/doc/reference/your_first_block.rst

 This quick tutorial explains how to create a RSS reader block.

-A block service is just a service which must implements the ``BlockServiceInterface`` interface.
+A block service is just a service which must implement the ``BlockServiceInterface`` interface.
 There is only one instance of a block service, however there are many block instances.